feldera/feldera/docs/docs/demos/simple-select.md

 ### Input connector

 Start with the input connector.
-Click on "SQL Connectors" on the sidebar, then click on the pencil icon on the `DEMOGRAPHICS` row.
+Click on "Connectors" on the sidebar, then click on the pencil icon on the `DEMOGRAPHICS` row.
 A dialog should pop up like the one below, which allows the input connector's name and description to be edited.